 - Governmental Funds Most of the State's basic services are accounted for in governmental funds and are essentially the same functions reported as governmental activities in the government-wide statements.
 Governmental funds use the modified accrual basis of accounting, which measures the flow of current financial resources that can be converted to cash and the balances left at yearend that are available for future spending.
 This short-term view of the State's financial position helps determine whether the State has sufficient resources to cover expenditures for its basic services in the near future. - Proprietary Funds Proprietary funds include enterprise funds and internal service funds and account for state activities that are operated much like private-sector companies.
 Like the government-wide statements, proprietary fund statements are presented using the full-accrual basis of accounting.
 Activities whose customers are mostly outside of state government (e.g., water loans to local governments) are accounted for in enterprise funds and are the same functions reported as business-type activities.
 Thus, the enterprise fund financial statements reinforce the information reported for business-type activities in the government-wide statements, but provide more detail and additional information, such as cash flows.
 Activities whose customers are mostly other state entities (e.g., motor pool) are accounted for in internal service funds.
-The internal service fund activities are consolidated with the governmental activities in the government-wide statements previous are consolidated with the governmental activities in the government-wide statements are consolidated with the governmental activities in the government-wide statements are consolidated with the governmental activities in the government-wide statements are consolidated with the governmental activities in the government-wide statements because those services predominantly benefit governmental rather than business-type activities. - Fiduciary Funds Fiduciary funds account for assets that, because of trust relationships, can be used only for trust beneficiaries.
+The internal service fund activities are consolidated with the governmental activities in the government-wide statements because those services predominantly benefit governmental rather than business-type activities. - Fiduciary Funds Fiduciary funds account for assets that, because of trust relationships, can be used only for trust beneficiaries.
 The State is responsible for ensuring these assets are used for their intended purposes.
 Fiduciary funds use the full-accrual basis of accounting, but are not included in the government-wide statements because their assets are not available to finance the State's own programs.